-Flap Procedure – For patients with more extensive frontal baldness, we can perform our renowned flap procedure to give the patient a full head of their own hair –with their own natural density A second flap may be needed to address more extensive baldness.
-In some cases, a Tissue Expander may also be required prior to the flap procedure.
-We also recommend that all of our flap patients undergo Micrografts (1-3 hair per transplant) to the hairline to soften the hairline for the most natural result possible.
+Flap Procedure – For patients with more extensive frontal baldness, we can perform our renowned flap procedure to give the patient a full head of their own hair – with their own natural density.
+A second flap may be needed to address more extensive baldness.
+In some cases, a tissue expander may also be required prior to the flap procedure.
+We also recommend that all of our flap patients undergo micrografts (1-3 hairs per transplant) to the hairline to soften the hairline for the most natural result possible.

-Hair Transplants – Micrografts (hair transplants consisting of 1-3 hairs per graft) and Minigrafts (hair transplants consisting of 4-7 hairs per graft) are also used to treat male pattern baldness.
-These can be placed on any area of the scalp where hair loss is a problem.
-It usually requires several sessions for each area, and has less density than the flap procedure.
+Hair Transplants – Micrografts (hair transplants consisting of 1-3 hairs per graft) and minigrafts (hair transplants consisting of 4-7 hairs per graft) are also used to treat male pattern baldness.
+These can be placed in any area of the scalp where hair loss is a problem.
+It usually requires several sessions for each area and has less density than the flap procedure.
 However, some patients prefer this option.

 Tissue Expansion Revision